neilsimon/nd009t-capstone/doc/Report.md

 ### Free-Form Visualization

-As we can see from the 16 cluster configuration when applied to the test data, it does give an above market return, generally following the market itself but usually doing better.
+As we can see (Figure 12) when we apply the 16 cluster configuration to the test data, it does give an above market return, generally following the market itself but usually doing better.
 Interestingly though, it does for a period actually drop below the market return, so it cannot be considered to give consistently good predictions.
-The relatively chaotic nature of the market and the fact that return is multiplicative, means that even a relatively good performing system may well underperform the market over significant time frames, and that relatively low accuracy systems might even outperform the market over such too.
+The relatively chaotic nature of the market and the fact that return is multiplicative, means that even a relatively good performing system may well underperform the market over significant time frames, and similarly that relatively low accuracy systems might even outperform the market over such too.

 ![16 Cluster Return](../img/16 Cluster Return.png "16 Cluster Return")